 Here’s a real case study that should make every admin shiver just a little.
 Read what happens when inappropriate manual safeguards permit a fake certificate to slip through the cracks!

 Most in the business of insurance know that fake certificates of insurance are a real threat.
-Unfortunately, though, many aren’t aware of how common fake certificates may be, or how a fake certificate may harm your organization.
+Unfortunately, though, many aren’t aware of how common fake certificates may be, or how a fake certificate of insurance may harm your organization.
 As we’ve addressed in previous posts, it’s actually not all that difficult for subcontractors to alter certificates or even download a template off of the internet that they proceed to fill out falsely (without actually having insurance)!
 And for compliance admins, these fake certificates can be hard to spot.

 Scary, right?
 What’s even scarier is that recently, a significant settlement resulted from a fake certificate.
 In this blog post, we’ll take a look at what went wrong and what could have been prevented had the organization carefully reviewed the fake certificate and the endorsements for error or fraud.